mercmobily/simpledblayer/README.md

 * Each key in the hash will be a valid, savable field
 * If the corresponding value is set to a `true`ly one, then the field is also searchable
+* If the corresponding value is set to `null`, then the field will be valid and savable, but it will not be returned by queries (it will be "invisible").
+This is especially useful for "position" fields, that need to be defined and editable, but mustn't be returned by queries)

 ## Create your model object with a specific db connection